 Particularly at X-ray sources, some instruments offer multiple techniques that can be used in parallel.
 For example small-angle scattering and powder diffraction can be measured simultaneously at a SAXS/WAXS beamline.
-We recommend storing the results from all subinstruments in one file.
-All data are stored in one and the same NXentry hierarchy (FIG. 2).
-All information from all detectors, logs and such are collected in one NXentry to keep the data together.
-Information that is peculiar for one experimental technique is linked into a NXsubentry.
+We recommend storing the data from all methods in one file, in a single NXentry hierarchy (FIG. 2).
+All information from all detectors, logs and such are collected in this one NXentry group to keep the data together.
+Information that is particular for one experimental technique is linked into a NXsubentry.
 The NXsubentry follows the hierarchy of NXentry.
-But it will typically only links to the data required by the application definition for the specific experimental technique.
-The point of this scheme is that human and computerized users can easily locate method specific data.
-But thereby maintaing the full view of the experiment.
+But it will typically only link to the data required by the application definition for the specific experimental technique.
+The point of this scheme is that both humans and computerized users can easily locate method specific data while maintaining the full view of the experiment.

-NXroot NXroot
+root of HDF-5 file

-NXe NXentry required
+NXentry

 All data from multiple methods

 NXinstrument

-N Xsource

-NXsample
+NXsource

+NXsam nple

 NXuser

+NXdat required

-NXdata required links to data representing a default view required
+links to data representing a default view

+NXsul pentry

-NXsubentry e.g. small-angle scattering application definition
+e.g. small-angle scattering application definition

-NXsubent wi try ide-angle scattering application definition
+NXsub pentry wide-angle scattering application definition

+-